-The Wasatch County Family Clinic (WCFC) of Wasatch Behavioral Health offers a variety of therapeutic services designed to help individuals and families who are affected in some way by mental illness and/or substance abuse.
+The Wasatch County Family Clinic (WCFC), located in Heber City, Utah offers a variety of therapeutic services designed to help individuals and families who are affected in some way by mental illness and/or substance abuse.
 We are staffed with doctors, nurses, therapists, case managers, a prevention specialist, and a family resource facilitator to provide excellent mental health and substance abuse services for adults, children, and families.
-Meet our staff at the Wasatch County Family Clinic.

 - A driver’s license or photo ID.
 If photo ID is not available, you will be asked for other identifying information, such as: birth certificates, immunization records, social security card, bank card.

 - Insurance and or Medicaid card(s)

 - Co-payment, if applicable